Doubly Linked List: C++, Python (Code Example)

 Insertion in front node

-• Method 1: Start traversing from the head of the Doubly Linked List until the “next” becomes null.
-Then link the new node with the “next”.
+• Method 1: Start traversing from the head of the Doubly Linked List until next becomes null.
+Then link the new node with the next pointer.

 • Method 2: Take the last node of the Doubly Linked List.
-Then, the “next” node of the last node will link to the new node.
-Now, the new node will be the tail node.
+Then, the next pointer of the last node points to the new node.
+The new node becomes the tail node.

 function insertAtTail(ListHead, value):